-We believe that God is a being that defines love, instead of just possessing it.
+We believe God is a being who defines love, instead of just possessing it.
 He IS love!
 It is because of His great love for us that we know what real love looks like.
 His being is the source and wellspring of any true concept of love on earth – love’s very essence.
 1 John 4:8b

 God Acts on His Love